Ferizaj: Early development

+Medieval period

+In the late 13th century, Serbian king Stefan Milutin built two medieval fortresses (Veliki Petrič and Mali Petrič) to protect his court in Nerodimlje, located west of present-day Ferizaj.

-Ottoman Period
+Ottoman period

-The town, was named Ferızovık when it was part of the Ottoman Empire, was little more than a village until 1873, when the Belgrade-Thessaloniki railway was opened, passing through the town.
+The town, named Ferızovık when it was part of the Ottoman Empire, was little more than a village until 1873 when the Mitrovica–Skopje railway station was built in the area.

-During the Ottoman–Habsburg wars of the late 17th century and the first half of the 18th century, the major ethnic changes occurred and the rapid Islamization from Ottoman Empire began.
-According to Turkish sources until the construction of the Mitrovica–Skopje railway was finished there was no evidence found of a city called Feriz-Bey.
-At the beginning it was called "Tasjon" by surrounding villagers; this came as a result of the French word station mispronounced by the local residents.
+During the Ottoman–Habsburg wars of the late 17th century and the first half of the 18th century, major ethnic changes occurred and the rapid Islamisation from Ottoman Empire began.
+The city became home to different inns, warehouses, and permanent markets.
+In addition to the name established by the Ottoman authorities, the town was also called "Tasjon" by surrounding villagers; dervied from the French word station.